skyzyx/spaceman-spiff/README.md

 # Spaceman Spiff

 Takes an SPF-specific DNS record and recursively resolves all `include:` markers down to a flat list of IPs.
+This can be used to manually update the list of IPs, or when we need to add an additional SPF record and want to keep the DNS lookup count low.

 ## Installation